garindra/Quorabox/README.md

 I know it's not strictly in alignment with the requirement of the competition, but I hope it creates enough value for the community nonetheless.

+Currently the extension is unpublished in the Web Store; I'll probably get it published in the next week or two.

 ##Contact
 Contact me at garindraprahandono@gmail.com.